webdigga/slot-picks/src/articles/what-is-chiropractic.md

 ## Subluxation and Chiropractic Treatment

 Chiropractic is different from medicine in many ways.
-Most profoundly, chiropractic care does NOT treat disease, conditions or symptoms.
+Most profoundly, Chiropractic care does NOT treat disease, conditions or symptoms.
 That's the practice of medicine.

-Instead, the intent of chiropractic care is to revive an individual's self-healing ability by locating and reducing vertebral subluxation.
+Instead, the intent of Chiropractic care is to revive an individual's self-healing ability by locating and reducing vertebral subluxation.
 This unique approach to better health has been helping millions of people for more than a century, without the use of drugs or surgery.

 ## Chiropractic Care

 **Our chiropractors** focus on your nervous system.
 This system controls everything in the body.
 When there is no interference with the nervous system, you will work at your highest level.
 Though most people come in for problems such as pain, we improve your nervous system so that your symptoms can clear up.

-The benefits you can experience from chiropractic include more energy, improved balance, better sleep, increased concentration and reduced stiffness, amongst others.
+The benefits you can experience from Chiropractic include more energy, improved balance, better sleep, increased concentration and reduced stiffness, amongst others.
 The sky's the limit when your body has a better overall function!

 ## Our Holistic Philosophy